‘This Is Us’ Star Justin Hartley Says It’s Safe To Assume The Woman In Kevin’s Bed Was Just A One-Night Stand

 — This Is Us (@NBCThisisUs) January 29, 2020

-Hartley explained that Kevin sometimes get caught up in the moment and “thinks more with his heart than his brain,” but he noted that Madison also said the things he needed to hear during an emotional time.
+Hartley explained that Kevin sometimes get caught up in the moment and “thinks more with his heart than his brain,” but he noted that Madison also said the “the right things to him” during an emotional time and she “wasn’t turning him away.”
+The actor added that Madison was there for Kevin during a time of need.

-“I also think she was this person saying the right things to him and she wasn’t turning him away,” the This Is Us star added.
-“She was there for him too and consoling him in a time of need.
-So we’ll see.”

 Fans had very mixed opinions on the identity of the woman in Kevin’s bed, especially since it is possible that she could also turn out to be his still-unidentified pregnant fiancée that was mentioned in the Big Three’s 40th birthday flash forward.